Copenhagen and Oslo top list of cities fighting air pollution

 Amsterdam and Hamburg are fourth and fifth; while Granada, Dublin and Greater Manchester area are at the bottom of the list.

-The list has been released by the Clean Cities Campaign.
-But, the data does not mean these cities are the least polluted, or the ones with the freshest air.
+But the data does not mean these cities are the least polluted or the ones with the cleanest air.

 - Shared bikes and scooters

-Barbara Stoll, the director of the campaign, says these indicators are important, but they do not provide the full picture.
+Barbara Stoll, the director of the campaign, says these indicators are important but much more needs to be done.

 "We think that these are very important criteria, but this is not a full picture.